OpenCode Config

 Publishing

-This repo is published automatically via GitHub Actions when the OpenCode config agents/.config/opencode/ or shared skills agents/.agents/skills/ change.
+This repo is published automatically via GitHub Actions when the OpenCode config agents/.config/opencode/ or the pinned timmo001/skills revision changes.